Wind-WindKids/winding/samples/storycats/winding.md

 @image: Aria.cat.brown
 A swirl of cats climbing trees, kittens chasing each other.
 The air is empty.
 Only white, browns, grays, greens and blacks remain.
 Sky is full of cat constellations.

 --
+storycats_library: landscape-orientation
+--

+The cats kept a library, full of storybooks.

+@image: a library, all the books are brown, gray or black.

+--
+storycats_oopsie: landscape-orientation
+--
+And if anything ever happened to a cat,

+@image: Twap, letter form, falling from a cliff, paws extended up, letters flying.

+--
+trish_library: landscape-orientation
+--
+Trish would go to the library, open a right page, and read: "On the next day Twap ..."

+@image:
+Trish, on the table with a lamp, pawing a book and reading from a page, in the storybooks library full of brown, gray and black books.
+On the pages, a lot of small text, but the left page starts with larger: On the next day Twap

+--
+storycats_back: landscape-orientation
+--
+And the cat would be back, with a turn of a page, even better than before.

+@image: Twap, shining

+--
+storycats_secured: landscape-orientation
+--
+And Aria, now a storycat, had a page too, safe and secure, and in that library.

+@image:
+Trish, on the table with a lamp, pawing a book and reading from a page, in the storybooks library full of brown, gray and black books.
+On the pages, a lot of small text, but the left page starts with larger heading: Aria.

+--
 air_empty: landscape-orientation